eclipse-ditto/ditto/documentation/src/main/resources/_posts/2024-02-15-integrating-ditto-aas-basyx.md

 We map a Ditto [`Namespace`](https://eclipse.dev/ditto/basic-namespaces-and-names.html#namespace) to a single AAS.
 An AAS holds multiple SMs, and not all of these SMs necessarily have counterparts in Ditto.
 We thus treat a `Thing` as an opaque concept and do not define an explicit mapping for a `Thing` but map each [`Feature`](https://eclipse.dev/ditto/basic-feature.html) to one SM.
 [`Property`](https://eclipse.dev/ditto/basic-feature.html#feature-properties) and [`Attribute`](https://eclipse.dev/ditto/basic-thing.html#attributes) are mapped to SMEs.

 By that, it is possible to have more than one Thing organized in one AAS.
-This can especially be useful if an AAS organizes complex equipment with different sensors and actuators, which belong together but are in multiple Things.
+This can especially be useful if an AAS organizes complex equipment with different sensors and actuators, which belong together but are organized in multiple Things.

 ## Integration steps

 With the more theoretical details completed, we can now turn to the actual implementation and describe what is required to integrate Eclipse Ditto into an AAS infrastructure of Eclipse BaSyx.

 ### Prerequisites

 1. Running instance of [Eclipse Ditto](https://eclipse.dev/ditto/)
 2. Running instance of [Eclipse BaSyx](https://wiki.eclipse.org/BaSyx_/_Documentation_/_Components)

 Those two instances must be available, and a network connection must exist between them.
-In this tutorial, we use the demo environment of Eclipse Ditto available at `ditto.eclipseprojects.io`.
+In the code snippets below, we use placeholders for the URLs of Ditto as well as BaSyx.
+So, you need to replace ```<eclipse-ditto-instance-url>``` and ```<eclipse-basyx-instance-url>``` with the proper URLs in your environment.
+For example, if you would use the Ditto demo instance, you need to replace ```<eclipse-ditto-instance-url>``` with ```http://ditto.eclipseprojects.io```.

 For our setup, we used version 3.0.1 for Eclipse Ditto and version 1.4.0 for Eclipse BaSyx.